devnote-dev/yagpdb-ccs/suggestions/version 1/README.md

 # Suggestion CC Version 1
 The first version of the suggestion CCs.
-The CCs part of this version are configurable to your server and can be used by some of the custom commands in the **suggest utilities** folder (check for eligibility).
+The CCs part of this version are configurable to your server.
+In future they will be compatible with some of the custom commands in the upcoming **suggest utilities** folder.

 ## Features
 - Direct type-to-suggest system